CarlosJunior4763/Loyalty_Churn/README.md

 # Loyalty_Churn
-Analyzes to try to understand what are the relevant factors favoring loyalty to a service provider and what the determining factors that cause customer exit
+How to identify the relevant factors for loyalty and the aversion of a customer to his continued services provider